SpiritualForest/javascript-tetris/README.md

-## The game is still in development.
+## The game is largely finished.
+Some code cleanup required, perhaps.
 ## To test it out, simply run the canvas.html file.

 ### Click on the canvas to start the game.